-Saratoga is currently in Phase Four of the New York Forward re-opening direction led by Governor Cuomo, which allows residents and visitors to enjoy our vibrant downtown, exquisite restaurants, upscale retail and boutique shopping, and more while safely practicing social distancing and wearing a mask.
+Saratoga is currently in Phase Four of the New York Forward re-opening direction led by Governor Andrew M. Cuomo, which allows residents and visitors to enjoy our vibrant downtown, exquisite restaurants, upscale retail and boutique shopping, and more while safely practicing social distancing and wearing a mask.
 To read full phase four information, click here.

 Discover Saratoga's Stay Safe Pledge enlists both businesses and guests to share their commitment to abide by New York State’s protocols, including wearing masks and maintaining physical distance.
 Businesses that take the Stay Safe Pledge will have access to free signage that can be displayed to allow customers to easily recognize those businesses who are volunteering and pledging to follow safety protocols.
 In addition, there is free signage that allows businesses to clearly communicate the expectations of customers to ensure the safety for all patrons and employees.
 By following these guidelines and showing our respect to the people around us, we can minimize the spread of COVID-19 and keep our doors open.

 The Albany International Airport continues to operate, although airlines have substantially decreased their daily flight schedules.
 In mid-February, the Albany County Airport Authority assembled a COVID-19 Task Force that meets regularly, to ensure that the airport is employing best practices and addressing all new issues as they arise.
 The Airport Authority is continually monitoring the life cycle of the Coronavirus (COVID-19) and is following the guidance of the Centers for Disease Control (CDC), the New York State Health Department and the Albany County Health Department.